 Here is the playbook in one sentence: pay your medical bills out of pocket, invest your HSA in an index fund, and reimburse yourself years later when the balance has multiplied.

 The IRS does not care when you reimburse yourself.
 There is no deadline.
 The only rule is that the medical expense must have occurred after you established your HSA.
-That means a $3,000 dental bill you pay out of pocket today can become a $11,000+ tax-free withdrawal twenty years from now.
+That means a $3,000 dental bill you pay out of pocket today can become an $11,000+ tax-free withdrawal twenty years from now.

 Let's see exactly how.